 In Board succession planning, the Governance Committee and the Board consider, among other things, the needs of the Board and the Company in light of the overall composition of the Board, with a view toward achieving a balance of the skills, experience and attributes that are essential to the Board's oversight role.
 In particular, the Board is deliberate in ensuring the Board has the right mix of diverse perspectives, skills and expertise to address the Company's current and anticipated needs as opportunities and challenges facing the Company evolve.
 The Board also strives to ensure an appropriate mix of tenure on the Board and being balanced with both experienced and newer directors.
-Such considerations have resulted in the election of five new independent Board members over the last three years.
+Such considerations have resulted in the election of five new independent Board members since 2020.
 The Board also has a policy set forth in the Policies of the Board that Directors may not be nominated for re-election to the Board after they reach the age of 75.
 The Board believes that, in addition to its ongoing review of the overall composition of the Board, this policy promotes regular refreshment of the Board and is considered as part of overall succession planning.

 The Governance Committee is responsible for screening and nominating director candidates to be considered for election by the Board.
 As part of this process, the Governance Committee considers the composition of the Board at the time, including the depth of experience, balance of professional skills, expertise and diversity of perspectives represented by its members at the time.
 The Governance Committee evaluates prospective nominees identified on its own initiative as well as candidates recommended by other Board members, management, shareholders or search consultants.
-In 2022, the Governance Committee retained a search firm to identify possible candidates who meet the Board's qualifications, to interview and screen such candidates (including conducting reference checks) and to assist in scheduling candidate interviews with Board members.